afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 Use the `add*()` methods to set up any kind of inputs (button matrices, rotary encoders, etc) and their pins.
 Analog clutch paddles are set here, too.

-The assigned input number is mapped to a user-defined HID button number, which will be reported to the hosting computer when needed.
-If there is no user-defined map, dafaults to the following rule:
+The assigned input number will be mapped to a user-defined HID button number, which will be reported to the hosting computer when needed.
+If there is no user-defined map, it defaults to the following rule:

 ```text
 if (alt mode enabled) then